A generalization of the Beurling--Malliavin Majorant theorem: A new local Nazarov lemma

 We shall estimate the terms $S_1, S_2$ and $S_3$ separately.
 We start with the sum $S_1,$ whose estimate turns out to be easy

 We further proceed to the second term.
-We use a simple estimate on the kernel of the Hilbert transformation, the discussed property of the covering $\tau$ and the fact that the system of intervals $\{2b\}_{b\in\tau}$ (we mean Lemma 3) has finite multiplicity to write
+We use a simple estimate on the kernel of the Hilbert transformation, the fact that the system of intervals $\{2b\}_{b\in\tau}$ (by Lemma~\ref{trois}) has finite multiplicity and Lemma~\ref{trois} to get

-The third term can be estimated using the same property of $\tau$:
+The third term can be estimated as well using Lemma~\ref{trois}:

 and the lemma for $x\in \bigcup_{b\in\tau}{2b}$ follows.